Skip to main content

 NAC does not significantly raise homocysteine in most people, even those with MTHFR variants.
 In fact, by supporting glutathione synthesis, it may reduce some downstream oxidative stress that comes with poor methylation.
 People with very high homocysteine should still treat the methylation issue first.

 NAC can support hair health by reducing oxidative stress on hair follicles, but it is not a primary hair loss treatment.
 The bigger drivers are usually thyroid, iron, hormones, and stress.
-NAC is a reasonable add-on once those are optimized, especially in patients with PCOS-related hair thinning.
+NAC is a reasonable add-on once those are optimized, particularly in patients with PCOS-related hair thinning.

 NAC has supportive evidence for acne and eczema because of its antioxidant and anti-inflammatory effects.
 It is not a primary skin treatment.
-We see it work best as part of a plan that addresses gut health, hormones, and topical care, especially in adult women with hormonal acne.
+We see it work best as part of a plan that addresses gut health, hormones, and topical care, particularly in adult women with hormonal acne.

 A 60 to 90 day supply of high-quality NAC usually runs $20 to $40 at health stores around Fishtown, Northern Liberties, and Center City, or online.
 Look for USP, NSF, or ConsumerLab seals on the bottle.
 Cheap NAC can have purity issues, so the brand matters.

 Cold, dry winter air thickens respiratory mucus, and many of my patients fight off lingering coughs from December through March.
-NAC's mucolytic effect and antioxidant support combine well with this season.
+NACs mucolytic effect and antioxidant support combine well with this season.
 Pairing it with vitamin D3 and adequate hydration is one of my favorite cold-season protocols for Philadelphia patients.

 Related Intelligence